Quickstart

 gpu loginThis opens your browser to authenticate.
 After signing in, your CLI is connected to your GPU CLI account.

-3. Connect Your RunPod Account
+3. Connect Your GPU Provider

 - Get your API key from RunPod Settings